Stu042/cy-plan/docs/classes.md

 }
 ```

-Will have its properties set with a similarly named file:
+Will have its properties set with an appropriately named config file:
 my-config.settings.json

 ```